Visit Beautiful Isla Cardona

 Once you get to Isla Cardona, there is no dock, so they anchor just a few feet off-shore, and you have to jump in the water (waist-deep) and walk up to the beach.
 They also ask that you participate in a “bucket brigade” — a line of people standing in a line from the boat to the beach — to help pass everyone’s stuff for the day from boat to the beach.
 It all worked well, everyone helped, and our stuff stayed dry.

 Later in the day, we had our picnic lunch, and just enjoyed the sun, beach, and water.
-There are no facilties on the island, but the boat remains docked at the beach, and it has a marine head (toilet) if you need it.
-The island is open to anyone, so as the day progressed, lots of people with jet skis and boats came to enjoy the island.
+There are no facilities on the island.
+The island is open to anyone, so as the day progressed, lots of people with jet skis and boats came to enjoy the island too.
 It wasn’t crowded-feeling, but I bet that it does become crowded on summer weekends.
-We all decided we should depart the island a little earlier than scheduled to avoid the coming storm.
-It was a really enjoyable day.
-And they posted some photos of our day on their Facebook page!

 Details

 Waterland Adventures offers different packages.
-Their “basic package” includes only transportation to/from Isla Cardona (you can bring a cooler and other things (chairs and umrella) .
-They have an “all inclusive package” that includes the trip, plus light lunch (sandwiches), soda, water, beach chair, and beach umbrella for the day (feel free to bring your own alcoholic beverage of choice).
-They they rent snorkel gear, beach chairs and umbrellas and paddle boards too.
+Their water taxi is per person price- includes only transportation to/from Isla Cardona (you can bring a cooler and other things (chairs and umbrella) .
+They have beach chairs and beach umbrellas for rent.
 Check their website for current prices.
-DRNA fee included in the price.
+DRNA fee additional to the price.
+They also have a charter all inclusive trip. for 1-6 people.
 You can book online at their web page

-Waterland Adventures has general trips scheduled daily.
-But I think they needa minimum of 6 people.
-Their boat holds a maximum of 20 people.You need to be at the dock to check-in at 8am.
-The boat leaves at 8:30am, and returns at 3:30pm.
+Waterland Adventures has generally 2 trips scheduled daily both in am, each for 6 hrs.
+But I think they need a minimum of 6 people.
+Their boat holds a maximum of 20 people.You need to be at the dock a little early to check in.
+The boat leaves at 8:30-9:30am, and picks up at 3:30pm.
+9:30-10:30am trip picks you up at 4:40pm. .

 The island has no facilities, so you need to bring everything you need for the day — sunscreen, hat, food/water, towel, camera, etc. They allow you to bring whatever you want — BBQ, chairs, etc. Just make sure you bring all your own trash back on boat with you when you leave.
 Bring decent shoes if you want to explore the island.
 Most of it is sandy, but here are some trails, and sharp corals.